CharlieShi46/Wearable_Stress_Detection/README.md

 ## 4. Methodology

-This project follows a unified pipeline for both WESAD and PAMAP2.
+This project follows a unified pipeline for WESAD

 ### 4.1 Preprocessing
 	•	Resample all signals to a common sampling rate